jvincze84/jvincze84.github.io/docs/WireGuard.md

     - In the clients configuration we specify where to find the Server (`EndPoint`) and   `PersistentKeepalive` to update its ip address periodically.

 !!! info
-    So the mentioned `EndPoint` and `PersistentKeepalive` setting go to the clients config not to the server's one.
+    The mentioned `EndPoint` and `PersistentKeepalive` settings go to the clients config not to the server's one.

 As we discussed earlier general peers may be behind CGN NAT, or inside your home network, or even could be your mobile phone with mobile internet connection.
 These peers don't have static, public IP addresses.
-Of course you can open your port on your firewall and set up NAT, use dynamic DNS, etc., but Wireguard check DNS record only when it starts.
-Every time your router gets a new public ip address you should trigger Wireguard to restart.
+Of course you can open port on your firewall and set up NAT, use dynamic DNS, etc., but **Wireguard check DNS record only when it starts**.
+Every time your router gets a new public ip address you should trigger Wireguard restart.
 This situation could not be  solved easily, and this is where Tailscale comes to the picture.
 If all of your peers are behind NAT you should use Tailscale instead of Wireguard.
-You probably won't find any other good and stable solution.
+You probably won't find any other good and **stable** solution.

-It is not likely that all of your peers behind nats get new IP address at the same time, but imagine the situation you have three peers and one of them gets a new IP address.
-Two things will happen:

-* The other peers will look for this client on the old IP address (because of the initial DNS query)
-* The peer with the new IP address will find the other peers, since ip addresses of them did not changed.

-It sound good, isn't it?
-Yes, but we have some problem:

-* `PersistentKeepalive` should be set up on all dynamic clients.
-All clients look for the others on the ip address was resolved from Endpoint at startup.
-* Although the clients with new ip address will update it's ip address on all clients, the other clients will look it on its old IP address.
-* This easily leads to unstable connection.
-* The main problem here is the initial DNS query.
-* You may periodically restart all of your clients but this is really a bad idea, connections will be interrupted between the clients.

 ### Summarize